misiektoja/instagram_monitor/docs/usage.md

 CIRCUIT_BREAKER = True
 ```

-The budget is shared by every target and resets at local midnight.
+The budget is shared by every target and every worker in the process.
+It resets at local midnight.
 Identity scans run one at a time so workers cannot spend the same remaining allowance.
-REST responses are counted as soon as a page arrives, including names the caller does not consume.
 When the budget is spent, name fetching stops for the day while counts, posts, reels, stories and profile changes carry on.
 Names are counted even with no budget set, so you can measure first and choose a number afterwards.

-A scan needing more names than the budget still allows is skipped in full rather than started, because a truncated list is discarded instead of saved and starting it would spend the rest of the day's allowance for nothing.
+The two surfaces are counted differently.
+A REST page is counted as soon as it arrives, including names the caller does not consume, so the last response can put the recorded total above the limit when Instagram returns more accounts than requested.
+That records the actual exposure and stops another request.
+GraphQL names are banked in groups of 25, with the last group cut to what the budget still allows, so the recorded total is exact where the fetch stops.

 The circuit breaker stops every target using the account after a confirmed challenge, checkpoint, temporary limit or expired session.
 Fix the account issue and restart with your usual command.
 Before target workers start, a stopped account gets one login check with a 30-second timeout and no automatic retries or redirects.
-Success resumes monitoring without clearing anything manually.
-Failure leaves the account paused with a recovery action.
-Re-importing a session uses its successful login check to recover after saving.
-The Web Dashboard also resumes targets paused by the account stop after a successful import or refresh.
+Success resumes monitoring.
+Failure leaves the account paused and explains what to fix.
+Importing a session reuses that login check and releases the stop only after the session is saved, so in the Web Dashboard importing or successfully refreshing the session also resumes the targets the account stop paused.
+Targets you stopped by hand stay stopped.

-If the safety ledger cannot be read or saved, or holds a value no reader can trust, authenticated monitoring stays stopped until the file is repaired.
-The error names the account whose record is at fault, since one bad record stops every account in the file.
-Recovery preserves daily counts.
-Rate limits, network errors and Instagram API changes do not trip the breaker.
-During a recovery check, any unsuccessful result keeps the existing stop in place.

-Three commands:
+Useful commands:

 ```
 instagram_monitor --exposure                   # redacted support report with names, failures and runtime context